fbpx

 What happens when you use classical music as your main ingredient to convey a self-written storyline about a topical and social subject, within a theatrical setting?

-It might be hard to imagine, but that is what we do with our music theatre company VIA BERLIN
+It might be hard to imagine, but that is what we do with our music theatre and arts-based research company VIA BERLIN.

-Via Berlin is a young, Dutch music theatre group founded in 2008, when we started off as ‘Nieuwkomer’ (newcomer) at the Dutch music theatre company Orkater.
-Since then, we’ve reached over 45.000 people with 10 productions and have grown to be an independent company.
+Via Berlin is founded in 2008, when we started off as ‘Nieuwkomer’ (newcomer) at the well known Dutch music theatre company Orkater.
+Since then, we’ve grown to be a strong independent music theatre and arts-based research company and reached over 75.000 people with 16 new productions.

 To us text and music, as well as the actor and the musician, are two completely equal means to convey the storyline.
 A continuous (classical) musical line exists throughout our pieces, and often the music even gets the leading part.
 The text merely gives the outlines of the story, location and characters; the images and music fill in the rest.